IPad Mini (1st generation): Software

 The iPad Mini comes with several pre-installed applications, including Siri, Safari, Mail, Photos, Video, Music, iTunes, App Store, Maps, Notes, Calendar, Game Center, Photo Booth, and Contacts.
 Like all iOS devices, the iPad can sync content and other data with a Mac or PC using iTunes, although iOS 5 and later can be managed and backed up with iCloud.
 Although the tablet is not designed to make telephone calls over a cellular network, users can use a headset or the built-in speaker and microphone and place phone calls over Wi-Fi or cellular using a VoIP application, such as Skype.
 The device has dictation, using the same voice recognition technology as the iPhone 4S.
 The user speaks and the iPad types what they say on the screen provided that the iPad is connected to a Wi-Fi or cellular network.

 The device has an optional iBooks application, which displays books and other ePub-format content downloaded from the iBookstore.
 Several major book publishers including Penguin Books, HarperCollins, Simon & Schuster and Macmillan have committed to publishing books for the device.
 Despite being a direct competitor to both the Amazon Kindle and Barnes & Noble Nook, both Amazon.com and Barnes & Noble offer e-reader apps for the iPad.

-On September 17, 2014, iOS 8 was released to the first generation iPad Mini and all Apple Devices.
-However, some newer features of the software are not supported due to relatively aged hardware that was shared on the iPad 2.
+On September 17, 2014, iOS 8 was released to the first-generation iPad Mini and all Apple Devices.
+However, some newer software features are not supported due to the relatively aged hardware shared with the iPad 2 and iPhone 4S.

-On September 16, 2015, the iPad Mini received the iOS 9 update, but it doesn't have the new multitasking features featured on the other iPads.
+On September 16, 2015, Apple rolled out iOS 9 to the iPad Mini 1, but it does not have the new split-screen multitasking feature present in the other iPads due to hardware limitations of the A5 chip with 512 MB RAM.
+That feature let iPads run two apps side by side (iPad Air 2 and later, iPad mini 4 and later, all iPad Pros, and iPad (5th) generation and later).
+Additionally, the iPad mini (1st generation) does not support Slide Over (temporary app overlay — available on the iPad Air and later, iPad mini 2 and later, all iPad Pros, and iPad (5th generation) and later) or Picture in Picture (floating video — available on the iPad Air and later, iPad mini 2 and later, all iPad Pros, and iPad (5th generation) and later).

 On June 13, 2016, Apple announced the iOS 10 update – with some major updates to the mobile operating system.
 However, the iPad Mini did not receive this update (along with other devices using the A5 processor including the iPhone 4S, iPad 2, iPad (3rd generation), and iPod Touch (5th generation)) due to hardware limitations.

-While Apple stopping the latest iOS updates for the iPad Mini was expected by many in the industry, it has however led to some criticism, as the device was on sale until June 2015 and by June 2016, no further versions of the operating system beyond iOS 9 were to be made available to the tablet.
+The industry expected Apple to discontinue iOS updates for the iPad Mini, but it has led to some criticism, as the device was sold until June 2015 and support was discontinued beyond iOS 9 by June 2016.